 4.4.
 End of Study Definition

-The end of the study is defined as the date of the last visit of the last participant in the study.
+The end of the study is defined as the date of the last visit of the last participant in the study or last scheduled procedure shown in the SoA for the last participant in each part.